petrnohejl/alfonz/alfonz-rest/README.md

 How to use
 ----------

 First of all, create a class for building and storing Retrofit instance.
 I recommend to implement it as a singleton.
 Then implement Retrofit services and interfaces which will represent your REST API calls.
 See samples or Retrofit documentation for more info.
-Methods in the interface have to return `Observable<Response<T>>`.
+Methods in the interface have to return `Observable<Response<T>>` or `Single<Response<T>>` or other specialized reactive base type.
 Also define an identifier for each call.

 ```java
 public static final String MESSAGE_CALL_TYPE = "message";